ballerina-attic/message-tracing-with-stream-processor/README.md

   ``
 - Also you need to clone and build the ballerina-sp-extension in the following repository [https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules/ballerina-sp-extension](https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules/ballerina-sp-extension)

-- After building  move to `ballerina-sp-extension/target/distribution/` and copy all the jar files to your `bre/lib` folder in your ballerina distribution.
+- After the build  navigate to `ballerina-sp-extension/target/distribution/` and copy all the jar files to your `bre/lib` folder in your ballerina distribution.

 - Start WSO2 Stream Processor dashboard and worker.
-Set up the [distributed message tracing.](https://docs.wso2.com/display/SP420/Distributed+Message+Tracer)
+Set up  [distributed message tracing.](https://docs.wso2.com/display/SP420/Distributed+Message+Tracer)

 - Use `admin` as username and password.
 Include the following for your business rules.